pushcode-dev/html-css-intro-guided-project/README.md

 </details>

+### Step 8.

-8. Within the body tags, create a heading using the `h1` element.
+Within the body tags, create a heading using the `h1` element.
 The heading can say whatever you want!
 Have fun with this.

 <details>